vyarmolovich/vy-aws-metadata/README.md

 REST API endpoint which returns the name of the region and AZ the application is running in.

-Based of AWS Java com.amazonaws.util.EC2MetadataUtils class.
+Based on AWS Java com.amazonaws.util.EC2MetadataUtils class.

+* Spring Boot
+* Spring Web
+* AWS Core
+* Gradle